 UKAS welcomes feedback from its customers, stakeholders and the end users of accredited services.
 If you have any suggestions as to how UKAS might improve its services, please get in touch.

-UKAS recognises that on occasion it may be necessary for our customers, or those using accredited services, to raise a complaint with us.
+UKAS recognises that on occasion it may be necessary for our customers, or those using accredited services, to raise a complaint with us and the following details the process to be followed.

-Note: if you are complaining about a UKAS accredited body, please ensure you have complained to them first, and that you have allowed them the opportunity to investigate and respond before escalating the matter to us.
+If you are complaining about a UKAS accredited body, please ensure you have complained to them first, and that you have allowed them the opportunity to investigate and respond before escalating your complaint to UKAS.